NativeScript/plugins/packages/datetimepicker/README.md

 ### Styling the pickers with CSS

-You can use css to style the `DatePickerField` and the `TimePickerField`.
+You can use css to style the `DatePickerField` and the `TimePickerField` pickers.
+The same styling applies to the pickers contained in `DateTimePickerFields` component.
 The picker supports changing of its colors through predefined css classes:

 - `date-time-picker`: picker background and title text color)
 - `date-time-picker-spinners`: background and text color of the date/time selecting spinners